ddeehere/josstest/paper.md

 # Architecture

 PopMedNet&trade; has two components.
 It has a .NET web application component and a Windows desktop application component.
 The .NET web component uses a modern service oriented architecture (SOA) with a robust API serving a dynamic UI using the MVVM pattern.
-The Windows desktop compoennt, called the DataMart Client, makes use of Entity Framework to dynamically converts queries into SQL for execution in order to support multi-database queries.
+The Windows desktop component, referred to as the DataMart Client (DMC), uses a plugin architecture to support different types of adapters for querying data.
+A variety of adapters are available, and able to support file transfer, ad-hoc SQL queries, and dynamically composed queries against local data sources (including SQL Server, Postgres and Oracle).

-PopMedNet&trade; is written in C# on the server side and Typescript on the client side.
+PopMedNet&trade; is a .NET Framework application, utlizing ASP.NET MVC5 for the implementation of the website application and WinForms for the desktop application.
+Entity Framework 6 is used for data access, and Typescript for client-side scripting.

 # How does PopMedNet&trade; work?